 Integrated Pest Management in Millets

-Cultural methods such as early sowing, resistant varieties, judicious nutrient usage, biological methods can help to restrict the pest population.
+Cultural methods such as early sowing, resistant varieties, judicious nutrient usage, and biological methods can help to restrict the pest population.
 Ecology, evolutionary pest biology, knowledge of the local agro-ecosystem, host plant resistance, and utilization of natural enemies must become the components of new IPM strategy for the management of insect pests.
 Collection and burning of stubbles, chaffy ear heads will prevent the carry over of over wintering pests.
 Deep ploughing one month prior to planting will expose the immature stages of insects and serve as food for predators.
 Synchronous and timely/ early sowing will reduce the damage of shoot fly, midge and head bugs, and crop rotation of sorghum and other millets with cotton, groundnut and sunflower, to reduce the damage by shoot fly, midge and head bugs.
 Intercropping sorghum with pigeon pea, cowpea or lablab also reduces the damage by stem borers.
 High seed rate (1.5 times more) and delayed thinning minimizes the shoot fly damage.
 Mechanical method includes light traps and fishmeal traps impregnated with arpocarb insecticides @12/ha till the crop is 30 days old helps to monitor, attract and kill adults of stem borer, grain midge, june beetle and other moth pests.
 Biorational management following balanced fertilizer dosage to reduce shoot fly populations and for stem borers can by setting up of sex pheromone trap at 12 per hectare.
-For white grub adult management, three pheromone (synthetic pheromoneAnisole) dispensers per tree at 15 meter radius for three consecutive evenings may pe placed after the first monsoon rains.
+For white grub adult management, three pheromone (synthetic pheromoneAnisole) dispensers per tree at 15 meter radius for three consecutive evenings may be placed after the first monsoon rains.
 To reduce the damage of shoot fly and to some extent stem borer and sucking pests, treat the seeds with thiamethoxam 70 WS @3 g/1 kg of seeds.

 Host plant resistance in Integrated Pest Management

 Plants have developed and optimized a considerable diversity of defense mechanisms against adverse environmental conditions caused by either biotic or abiotic factors.
 These defenses are commonly divided into constitutive or passive and induced or active defenses.
 Passive defense systems are constitutively expressed in anticipation of an attack and include , Physical barriers and morphological adaptations such as thick cell wall, seed coat, thorns and hairs which are obstacles for penetrating pathogens or as deterrents against herbivores (Suresh Chand and Muralirangan, 2000; Jat and Pareek, 2003); Biochemical adaptations such as accumulation of toxic-low molecular weight compounds such as antibiotics, saponins, alkaloids, glycosides, cyanide-generating compounds, phenolic compounds (Heil and Bostock, 2002, Chandramani et al., 2002); accumulation of toxic proteins such as ribosome-inactivating proteins, lectin-like toxins (Dhaliwal and Ramesh, 2002), and selective toxicity against particular group of organisms such as antifungal proteins, insecticidal proteins (Heil and Bostock, 2002).
 Mechanical wounding or gnawing by insects triggers the rapid and systemic accumulation of defense proteins (PI-protease inhibitor) throughout the aerial tissues of the plant.
 In passive defense there is allocation cost as resources are diverted towards preparedness for a possible attack which may not necessarily occur.
-Consequently there is a reduction in the reproductive efficiency.
+Consequently there is a reduction in reproductive efficiency.
 Also allomones produced constitutively may serve as a kairomone that could attract the predators.

 Induced Resistance in Host Plant Resistance: